alphagov/government-digital-strategy/README.md

 Once it's done, you're left with a `deploy/` folder which is the production-ready files.
 This is what should be deployed to the server.

-If you want to test that the deploy folder works fine, run `ruby deploy-server.rb`, which serves up the `deploy/` folder on port 9090.
+If you want to test that the deploy folder works fine, run `ruby scripts/deploy-server.rb`, which serves up the `deploy/` folder on port 9090.

 # PDFs